-One of the most enjoyable parts of our trip through the Baltics was wild camping.
+Because wild camping was one of the most enjoyable parts of our trip through the Baltics.

 We did a lot of wild camping on our trip through Ireland, but there were very few sites actually purpose built for campervans.

-What we loved was that there are tonnes of awesome campsites, situated in beautiful locations, designed specifically for wild camping in both tents and campervans.
+What we loved about the Baltics was that there are tonnes of awesome campsites, situated in beautiful locations, designed specifically for wild camping in both tents and campervans.